microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-02.md

 ## Introduction

-Now that you've created your Bicep templates, you would like to create a CI/CD pipeline to deploy these tempaltes to your Azure environment.
+Now that you've created your Bicep templates, you would like to create a CI/CD pipeline to deploy these templates to your Azure environment.

 ## Description
 As a cloud engineer, you would like to be able create a CI/CD pipeline to perform automated deployment of integration environment.